camuthig/camuthig.github.io/content/posts/ktor-social-auth.md

 title: "Social Authentication with Ktor"
 date: 2019-04-03
 tags: ["kotlin"]
+summary: "As I continue to explore Kotlin as a server-side web development language and get experience with the available tools in that realm, I plan to build out a simple application, testing out a number of different tools and patterns.
+The application will be a GraphQL server for a collaborative To Do list (sounds familiar, am I right?), running on Ktor."
 ---

 _Disclaimer: I do not use Kotlin professionally, and I am learning the language and tools by building something and sharing